Capturing the Denoising Effect of PCA via Compression Ratio: Introduction

 \section{Introduction}

-\emph{Principal component analysis} (PCA) is one of the most fundamental tools used in machine learning.
-PCA has two primary applications, dimensionality reduction and noise reduction.
-In the former setup, PCA is used to transform high dimensional data to lower dimensions for better visualizations as well as a heuristic that reduces the complexity of the algorithms that are to be run on the data.
-In the second paradigm, PCA is used to remove the noise in the data using the fact that the data shows high variance along the principle components.
+Principal component analysis, commonly known as PCA, is one of the most fundamental tools in machine learning.
+PCA is primarily used as a dimensionality reduction tool that transforms high-dimensional data to lower dimensions for better visualization as well as a heuristic that reduces the complexity of the algorithms that are to be run on the data.
+On the other hand, it is also known to have certain denoising effects on high-dimensional data.
+This denoising phenomenon has been observed in different domains, including biological data~\cite{kiselev2019challenges,Kiselev-SC-consensus}, speech data~\cite{PCA-speech-denoising}, signal measurement data~\cite{PCA-signal-denoising, PCA-noise-chemistry}, image data~\cite{PCA-image-denoising} among others.
+The denoising effect of PCA has been extensively studied over the last decades~\cite{PCA-asymptotic-1,PCA-asymptotic-2,PCA-asymptotic-3,PCA-asymptotic-4,PCA-finite-Nadler, PCA-finite-Nadakuditi,vaswani2017finite,mao2023power,mukherjee2024detecting}.